-We offer standard and custom-designed professional development trainings to help prepare educators for the revised Massachusetts Science and Technology/Engineering Framework.
+We offer standard and custom-designed professional development trainings.
 Focus is on strengthening content knowledge and teaching methods in earth, life, and physical sciences, while incorporating the best practices of environmental education in your classroom.
 See listing below for upcoming and ongoing professional development offerings.

 The following trainings are designed to assist teachers in implementing curriculum units that have been developed by Hitchcock Center educators and can be custom-designed to meet your school’s professional development needs, whether it be a two, six or 10+ hour training.
 These units are aligned with the national NGSS (Next Generation Science Standards) and are environment-based.
 They aim to make learning relevant to students’ lives and to prepare them to be critical thinkers and 21st century problem solvers.
 Workshops can be held at your school site or at the Hitchcock Center.